krother/Python3_Basics_Tutorial/first_steps/recap.md

 ### Medium

-You have the following data:
+You have the following variable:

     In [2]: name = "Walter White"